 Marseille is France’s second-biggest city and the capital of the French region Provence-Alpes-Côte d’Azur.
 Marseille is a city with character: it is vibrant, chaotic, cosmopolitan, and edgy, with lots of things to see and do.
-Marseille’s excellent connections with the French capital (Paris – Marseille is only 3 hours with TGV trains), its Mediterranean climate with mild winters, and its more than 2.900 hours of sunshine, makes of Marseille one of the best destinations for a weekend getaway in Southern France.
+Marseille’s excellent connections with the French capital (Paris – Marseille is only 3 hours with TGV trains), its Mediterranean climate with mild winters, and its more than 2.900 hours of sunshine, make Marseille one of the best destinations for a weekend getaway in Southern France.

 Some people arrive at Marseille on the way to Corsica Island or other places in the French Riviera and just get a little glimpse of what the city has to offer.
 I recommend arriving 1 or 2 days earlier and visit the city properly, learn about its history and culture, and enjoy its traditional cuisine, perhaps with a glass of pastis.
 Maybe you will fall in love with Marseille, just like I did.